Pay, terms and conditions in independent health and social care

 All nursing staff deserve fair pay, good terms and conditions, career development and a safe working environment, no matter where they work.

-The RCN believes all health and social care employers need to have a pay system that is competitive with the NHS.
-While some are based on NHS structures, many are set independently and in some instances pay rates are dictated by commissioners’ budgets.
-Pay rates are often lower and for health care assistants are usually set at the national minimum wage or a few pence above it.
+We believe all independent health and social care (IHSC) employers need to have a pay system that’s competitive with the NHS.
+While some IHSC pay systems are based on NHS structures, many are set independently.
+Pay rates are often lower, and for health care assistants, they are usually set at the national minimum wage or a few pence above it.

 We're here for you

-If you're an RCN member and need help with any aspect of your employment, you can access advice online or contact us direct.
-We're here to help - wherever you work.
+If you're an RCN member who needs help with any aspect of your employment, you can access online advice or contact us directly.
+We're here to help – wherever you work.